sugarcrm-developers/BuildingBlocks/packages/README.md

 # Package Listing
-Each of these packages are ready to be zipped, uploaded and installed using [Module Loader](https://support.sugarcrm.com/Documentation/Sugar_Versions/7.6/Ent/Administration_Guide/Developer_Tools/Module_Loader/) into any existing Sugar 7 On-Demand or On-Site instance.
+Each of these packages are ready to be built, zipped, uploaded and installed using [Module Loader](https://support.sugarcrm.com/Documentation/Sugar_Versions/7.6/Ent/Administration_Guide/Developer_Tools/Module_Loader/) into any existing Sugar 7 On-Demand or On-Site instance.

-The `buildPackages.sh` script can be used to zip these packages up easily on Unix based environments.
+The `buildPackages.sh` script can be used to build all these packages easily on Unix based environments.

 ## [Contextual iFrame Dashlet](ContextualIFrameDashlet/)